zwacky/wicki-io/content/posts/2020-11-goodbye-google-fonts/index.md

 ## The old performance argument

-So if the bottom-line performance is in self-hosting fonts' favor: What was the argument that convinced us developers that Google Fonts is at least as performing as the self-host approach?
+So if the bottom-line performance is in self-hosting fonts' favour: What was the argument that convinced us developers that Google Fonts is at least as performing as the self-host approach?

 Google Fonts was designed to be distributed on a global CDN and reap the caching benefits from it.
 Users request fonts via said CDN.
 Chances are that they have downloaded the font resources at an earlier point already from a different site.

-This was convincing enough to get many developers on board.

 > "[...]
 Our cross-site caching is designed so that you only need to load a font once, with any website, and we'll use that same cached font on any other website that uses Google Fonts."
 >